Solidarity, Not Charity

 The Normalisation of Charity

-In the UK, food banks and charitable provision have become normalised responses to poverty.
+In the UK, poverty and charitable provision have become normalised responses to poverty.
 This normalisation hides the political choices that made them necessary.
 Emergency support becomes permanent infrastructure, and crisis becomes routine.

 Charity is often framed as kindness.
 But kindness does not challenge power.